CloudCannon/documentation/_editing/front-matter.md

       Alternatively, you can use the variations without underscores as keys (e.g. `image_path` or `document`).

       Each variation limits the files shown in the selector by type.
 The `_path` variation shows all visible files.
+    info: Control the size and format of image uploads with [Image Upload Options](/editing/options/#image-uploads).
     yaml: |
       ---
       background_image_path: /images/background.png